San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- San Francisco has combined with its opponents to put up more than 52 points only twice this season.
+- San Francisco and its opponents have scored at least 52 points only twice this season.

-- Seattle's games have gone over 52 points in just one opportunity this season.

-- The two teams combine to average 53.7 points per game, 1.7 more than the total in this contest.
+- The two teams combine to average 53.7 points per game, 1.7 more than the over/under in this contest.

 - These two squads combine to surrender 51 points per game, one fewer than this contest's over/under.